-A VVDS is recognized by the VVDS data set name "SYS1.VVDS.Vvolser," in which volser is the volume serial number of the volume in which the VVDS resides.
+A VVDS is recognized by the VVDS data set name SYS1.VVDS.Vvolser, in which volser is the volume serial number of the volume in which the VVDS resides.

 All DASD space management is provided by DADSM, and each data set cataloged in an integrated catalog facility catalog has corresponding VTOC DSCBs.
 Two new flags exist in the Format-1 DSCB in the OPTCD field.
-OPTCD of X'80' indicates the data set is defined in an integrated catalog facility catalog (for example, a VVDS), and OPTCD of X 'C0' indicates an integrated catalog facility catalog BCS entry (either the data or index component).
+OPTCD of X'80' indicates the data set is defined in an integrated catalog facility catalog (for example, a VVDS), and OPTCD of X'C0' indicates an integrated catalog facility catalog BCS entry (either the data or index component).

-Because of its special use, a VVDS may not be password protected, exported or imported, or have its attributes altered.
+Because of its special use, a VVDS cannot be password protected, it cannot be exported or imported, and its attributes cannot be altered.